Adding custom data

 Custom traces

-Traces may be useful when you want to trace how a specific variable or state changes over time right before the problem happens.
+Traces may be useful when you want to track how a specific variable or state changes over time right before a problem occurs.

 !Java